mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 “Without treading these two paths, what would be right?”
 Completely you can reach a dead end, nothing to say.
 At that time, you can keep silent; but this silence really makes you active.
 This activity is very quiet, but this quiet activity is really something which makes you very active.

 That’s why this is what would be right.
-In terms of this activity, completely you cannot say “this way is good”, or “not this way is good”.
-You cannot say so completely.
+In terms of this activity, completely you cannot say “this way is good”, or “not this way is good”; you cannot say so completely.
 This is the Great Function.

 ##### 1:12:12

 So, “Please test; I cite this for you to see.”

-This is the point: we have to test.
-[You] have to experience by yourself.
+This is a point: we have to test.
+You have to experience [it] by yourself.
 I cannot give you anything.
 I can give you something sweet, or bitter, something like that.
 But beyond bitterness or sweetness, you should get a taste by yourself.

 Beyond bitterness or sweetness – what is that?
 [That is] the real meaning of interdependent co-origination: you yourself, your life itself.
 Completely beyond “you can believe your den” or “you cannot believe your den,” or [beyond] “you should stay in the den” or “you shouldn’t stay in the den.”
 You cannot say; because your life is working.